shuklabhay/stereo-sample-gan/paper/main.md

 # Kick it Out: Limitations to Two Channel Audio Generation With a Deep Convolution Generative Network

+use attention, use special loss calcs, if i get this working then BOOM make it about kick generation using super optimized deep conv

 #todo: after written, rewrite everything with like the better clearer idea of like bigger differences of what is happening here that's more novel and new result or whatever- like the two channell gen not happening whereas specgan 1 channel works or whatever like figure out better whast novel here and whatever THEN can send it out to whoever whaytever like make clear the goals are to haev the like stero signal and the kick drum specifically and pure ish dcgan.

 REWRITE THE FIRST FEW PARAGRAPHS TO REFLECT THIS LIKE BIGGER DIFFERENCE THING LIKE MY OVERALL GOALS BEING DIFF THAN USE CASE FOR SPECGAN THEN WRITE ABT RESULTS IM DONE TRYING TO FIX THIS SHIT LOL